-Field Meaning Proxy Arp Enables X1000 to answer ARP requests.
+Field Meaning Proxy Arp Enables X3200 to answer ARP requests from the LAN as well as from the hosts of defined WAN partners.

-Table 7-32:

-WAN PARTNER

-Edit

-IP

-Advanced Settings or

-CM-BNC/TP, Ethernet Advanced Settings
+Table 6-32: WAN PARTNER ▶ EDIT ▶ IP ▶ ADVANCED SETTINGS OF CM-BNC/TP, ETHERNET ▶ ADVANCED SETTINGS

-Proxy Arp in WAN PARTNER • EDIT • IP • Advanced Settings contains the following selection options:
+Proxy Arp in WAN PARTNER ▶ EDIT ▶ IP ▶ ADVANCED SETTINGS contains the following selection options:

-Possible Values Meaning off Disables Proxy ARP via the interface to the WAN partner. on (up or dormant) X1000 answers an ARP request only if the sta- tus of the connection to the WAN partner is up (active) or dormant (idle).
-If this status is dor- mant , X1000 sets up a connection after the ARP request. on (up only) X1000 answers an ARP request only if the status of the connection to the WAN partner is up (active), i.e. a connection already exists to the WAN partner.
+Possible Values Meaning off Disables Proxy ARP for the respective WAN partner. on (up or dormant) X3200 answers an ARP request only if the status of the connection to the WAN partner is up (active) or dormant (idle).
+If this status is dormant , X3200 sets up a connection after the ARP request. on (up only) X3200 answers an ARP request only if the status of the connection to the WAN partner is up (active), i.e. a connection already exists to the WAN partner.

-Table 7-33: Proxy Arp
+Table 6-33: Proxy Arp